opepin/judge/README.rst

 To perform code coverage tests via PHPUnit, a Magento installation must be available, inluding both, the extension to be checked and the EcomDev_PHPUnit extension.
 If you do not have a running installation prepared, Jumpstorm can be used to set up the environment.
 However, information on the Magento installation must be given in a separate configuration file which is referenced in the main CodeCoverage_ configuration.
+If you already installed a Magento, the ``[common]`` section is sufficient.
+When installing via Jumpstorm, the sections ``[magento]`` and ``[unittesting]`` must be specified additionally.
+Have a look at the sample ini for reference.

 Configuration
 -------------